svalinn/DAGMC/doc/usersguide/workflow/cubit_trelis_workflow.rst

 -----------------------

-The general workflow for the production of models for analysis using DAGMC looks like that show in the Figure below.
+The general workflow for the production of models for analysis using DAGMC looks like that shown in the Figure below.

 .. image:: general_workflow.png
    :height: 700